 Gathering all your information into one place can seem overwhelming, which is why it is important to take it one step at a time.

 As the old saying goes, “How do you eat an elephant?
 One bite at a time.”
 Work on documents one by one until your checklist has been marked complete.
 Not only will this make things feel manageable, it helps you stay organized.

 2. Review everything with your lawyer

 Run each document past your lawyer to ensure nothing important is missed.

 Getting your affairs in order does little good if your family does not know they are in order.
 Let your loved ones know where you choose to store important documents, who your attorney is, and any other important information.
-Too often, family members forget the details, or, many people don’t want their will location to be known prior to their passing so the will doesn’t disappear from a disgruntled family member.
+Many people often forget the details, or intentionally keep their will location unknown prior to their passing to prevent it from disappearing due to a disgruntled family member.
 Registering your will online allows the location of your will to remain private until your passing.
 Only those listed on the registration will be allowed to have access.
 Online registries have now become standard practice with Attorneys and the Public.